 Dating back to the times of the ‘Chola’ reign, King Rajaraja Cholan I is believed to have had a rich flourishing empire over a huge population with its centre at Thanjavur, around the Kaveri river delta region.
 The reign saw a series of rich cultural and artistic experiences ranging from Literature to Music and Dance.
 The construction of the temple is believed to have been a celebration in which people from various places around gathered at Thanjavur and became a part, right from the religious inscriptions & sculpting to the construction & manpower.
 During the several years of construction, the entire population was sufficed with food & shelter, and many cultural events involving music & dance were held.
 This altogether made the emergence of ‘Thanjai periya kovil’ a lively celebration.
 These are reflected on the carefully-chiseled stone walls within the fortified complex, where the names of all the people involved have been carved and made its way into history.
 Even today, the cloister halls around the courtyard that accommodate the historical records in the gallery hymn to the ancient glory of the entire ‘Chola Nadu’ (Chola region).

-The Brihadeeswara temple stands as a masterpiece not only with the Rich Rigid architectural surfaces but with the passionate effort and touch of the Spartans that are infused with the stones & sculptures.
+The Brihadeeswara temple stands as a masterpiece of Dravidian Architecture not only with the Rich Rigid architectural surfaces but with the passionate effort and touch of the Spartans that are infused with the stones & sculptures.
 Amidst invasion by various empires, the strong monotonous stone surfaces still reflect the colorful lives of the past and make way to the present with its functioning temple that makes it one of the “Greatest Living Chola Temples”.

 Architect of Thoughts-Passionate human being looking for the essence in user experiences.
 Because perception matters.